Always something to do for the holidays or rainy day?

 - Is he running around wildly and dragging other kids into his wild games?

-Excited screaming and wild play are normal behaviors.
+Excited screams and wild Games its normal behaviour.

-As parents, we can help children channel their energy, but you don't want to prevent them from screaming and running when it's appropriate, such as during outdoor play.
+As parents, we can help kids channel their energy, but you don't want to stop them screaming and running when it's appropriate, like while playing outside.